Ishaan-Rai09/NeuroSync-Updated/README.md

 - Next.js team for the amazing framework
 - TailwindCSS for the utility-first CSS framework
-- MongoDB team for the robust database solution
 - All contributors who have helped shape NeuroSync

 ---